Kaieteur Falls — Visitor Guide 2026

 Photography Tips

-- Sit on the RIGHT side of the plane — You'll get the best aerial views of the waterfall on approach
+- Sit on the RIGHT side of the plane for the best aerial views of the waterfall on approach

-- Morning light is best (most tours arrive mid-morning)
+- Morning light is best — most tours arrive mid-morning for ideal conditions

-- Include people for scale — It's hard to convey the size otherwise
+- Include people for scale — it is nearly impossible to convey the size otherwise

-- Shoot the flight — The aerial views of the rainforest are stunning
+- Shoot the flight — the aerial views of unbroken rainforest canopy are stunning in their own right

-Planning your budget?
-Here's what a Kaieteur Falls trip typically costs per person, broken down by travel style:
+What a Kaieteur Falls trip typically costs per person, broken down by travel style

 | Expense | Budget | Mid-Range | Comfort |